NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Related Work

-Barbieri et al. \cite{barbieri2020tweeteval} applied state-of-the-art models, such as BERT, RoBERTa, LSTM, and SVM, on the TweetEval data set and reported that the best Macro F1 score on the test set is 0.829 (RoBERTa-Retrained) for offensive speech classification.
-Mathew et al. \cite{mathew2021hatexplain} introduced another dataset named HateXplain, and also trained language models, including BERT and BiRNN, on this dataset.
+\textbf{Toxic Speech Detection Dataset.} Many researchers have made significant contributions to the toxic speech detection area, as evidenced by the proliferation of well-structured and widely utilized datasets, HatEval 2019\cite{basile2019HatEval}, OffensEval 2019 \cite{zampieri2019OffensEval} and 2020\cite{zampieri2020OffensEval}, and TweetEval 2020 \cite{barbieri2020tweeteval}.
+However, these datasets often contain only clean English texts. throughout this period.
+Barbieri et al. \cite{barbieri2020tweeteval} tested pre-trained Transformers, such as BERT, RoBERTa, and other popular models, such as LSTM and SVM, on the TweetEval data set and reported that the best Macro F1 score on the test set is 0.829 (RoBERTa-Retrained) for offensive speech classification.
+Mathew et al. \ ~\cite{mathew2021hatexplain} introduced another dataset named HateXplain and also trained language models, including BERT and BiRNN, on this dataset.
 According to their report, BERT demonstrated the best Macro F1 result, 0.687.
-Perspective API \cite{perspectiveapi}, created by Jigsaw and Google team, is one of the most famous black box toxic content detection systems.
+Perspective API \cite{perspectiveapi}, created by the Jigsaw and Google team, is one of the most famous black box toxic content detection systems.
 According to their website, their model was trained on millions of comments from various sources, including online forums such as Wikipedia and The New York Times, across various languages.
-Researchers also studied adversarial attacks targeting Perspective API \cite{jain2018adversarial, hosseini2017deceiving, gil2019white, brown2019acoustic}.
-However, as the version iterates, Perspective API developed defensive strategies to thwart these machine-generated attacks.
-Table \ref{tab:perspectiveattack} presents the outcomes of today's Perspective API when facing previous effective attacks.
 It is still worthwhile to investigate the performance of these models when subjected to human-written perturbations.